-Insufficient ventilation causing dry-rot to sub-floor of house, in Cannon Hill, an Eastern suburb of Brisbane,
+Insufficient ventilation causing dry-rot to sub-floor of house.

 Soil levels around the house were higher than the sub-floor level, allowing seepage and ponding of water.

 Mould is forming to the underside of flooring also to framing caused by inadequate sub-floor ventilation can cause serious health problems.
 Location: sub-floor area of a 1950’s era house.

 Inadequate sub-floor ventilation, insufficient clearance between timber and soil, seepage and ponding of water causing dry-rot damage to timber.

 Rust marks around flooring nails caused by inadequate ventilation and water ponding to the sub-floor area of this house.

 Dry-rot caused by insufficient ventilation to subfloor area of a house.
 Important notes:

 Insufficient ground clearance and rising damp is causing dry rot to sub-floor timber of this 1950’s cavity brick house.

 - Potentially cause health problems with inhabitants, especially if they have existing respiratory problems.